mateo16/website/src/pages/blog/6-keys-to-choosing-a-great-cto/index.md

 ---
 title: The 6 keys to choosing a great CTO
 description: The role of a CTO can make or break your company’s product strategy.
-Here are the main things you should pay attention to when choosing your number one technical person.
+Here are the main things you should pay attention to when choosing your top technical person.
 author: Martin
 date: 2022-10-13
 banner: cto.jpg